-Though KFC indulges in promoting itself through mass media, television and newspapers, it is still short on sponsoring the big events and products sold in different countries have different pricing.
-KFC used the price skimming technique and the market penetration technique of marketing, this means that when the competitors entered the market, KFC lowered down its prices to a huge extent and while introducing new products, KFC keeps its prices bare minimum compared to the later stages to grab attention respectively.
+Though KFC indulges in promoting itself through mass media, television and newspapers, it is still short on sponsoring big events and products sold in different countries that have different pricing.
+KFC used the price skimming technique and the market penetration technique of marketing, This means that when the competitors entered the market, KFC lowered its prices to a huge extent and while introducing new products, KFC kept its prices bare minimum compared to the later stages to grab attention respectively.

 4. Place Strategy of KFC

 This strategy is concerned with tracking down the places where the firm can find potential buyers for its products.

 KFC’s marketing team is highly conventional in chalking out the grounds of their restaurants all over the country.
 Their audience-winning tactics are the result of KFC being such a big giant today.
 It has 25,000+ outlets in 147 different countries and KFC and its outlets.